Breakout Stocks and Surge Pattern Scans

 The price reversals and surge components of this scanner do not require that a stock be in a trading range with upper and lower boundaries just before the alert is given.
 However, our algorithm has a subroutine that does look for that kind of breakout.
 The subroutine looks for stocks that have been in consolidation.
 Those stocks have repeatedly been turned back by resistance at the upper boundary of the trading range.
 Because they are the subject of considerable investor interest, they do not decline far when they are turned back by that resistance.
 In other words, they are in a relatively narrow trading range (chart illustrations are at the bottom of this page).
 Eventually, buying interest builds until the stock is able to break through that overhead resistance.
 This scanner looks for all of the above (reversals, surges, and breakouts).
 Therefore, some stocks may be listed because they have broken out of a trading range, some may have just had a non-trading range “breakout,” and others may be listed for reasons other than a breakout (as described above).

 Although we do not provide charts, we want to illustrate the kind of patterns that are detected by our algorithms.
-The following charts are of the stocks in the above list at the time the list was generated.
-Two sets of 9 charts each are displayed below instead of the 19 on the list simply because 18 fit better on the page.
+The following charts are of the stocks that were found in a scan conducted on a single day.
 The names were omitted from the charts to provide more space for the chart and because the names are not really important.
 There are all kinds of great setups here.
-We have not drawn lines to help you see them, but you would almost have to be blind not to see the cup and handle formations, new highs, consolidation-surge combinations, or breakouts through resistance among these charts.
+We have drawn a few lines to help you see them, but the algorithm will often report cup and handle formations, new highs, consolidation-surge combinations, or breakouts through resistance.
+Sometimes there will be a breakout reported, then the stock will test support, and subsequently break out above the high reached just before the stock declined to test support.
 The scan picks up other interesting patterns, including the inverted head and shoulders pattern.
 Most of these patterns can be extremely good vehicles for profit.

-Below are three charts that illustrate the "breakout" patterns this scanner can detect.
-These stocks were found on a more recent scan than the scan that found the above stocks.
 On any given scan date, there may not be any stocks that fit a specific looked-for pattern (even though we scan thousands).
 Remember that the purpose of a scanner is to save time.
 To find all the stocks that have had a breakout, for example, would be an overwhelming task without using a search algorithm.
 However, the scanner cannot find a pattern that does not exist in the market at the time.
 Another point worth mentioning is that algorithms are mathematical equations.
-They cannot "see" nuances that are obvious to a human.
+They cannot “see” nuances that are obvious to a human.
 Two patterns may look the same to a human, but the algorithm may find one and not the other.
-This can happen because the missed stock falls just outsided the parameters of the algorithm.
+This can happen because the missed stock falls just outside the parameters of the algorithm.
 The algorithms have been tested and refined so that they represent a good compromise in the search variables.
 For example, changing a single variable a little may permit the detection of another attractive stock but allow far too many others through the screen that are not attractive at all.
 No algorithm is perfect.

-Note the little red arrow above the upper blue horizontal line.
-That appears to be a false breakout because the closing price is above the highest closing price during the previous 30 trading days.
-However, this stock would not have appeared on the scanner's list because the volume did not surge on that day.
+Below we had an image that was accidentally deleted from our server, and we have not found a replacement.
+It showed a stock that remained in a narrow trading range for 58 days before breaking out.
+Volume surged on the breakout for two days.
+The scanner would detect the stock on either of the last two days.
+The chart also showed the little red arrow pointing at a false breakout in which the closing price was above the highest closing price during the previous 30 trading days.
+However, the stock would not have appeared on the scanner’s list at that time because the volume did not surge on that day.
 If volume had surged, it would be an example of a false breakout.
 False breakouts can happen.
-If the volume had surged, the scanner would have listed this stock that day whether it used closing prices or highs.
+If the volume had surged, the scanner would have listed this stock that day.
 If we were to change the algorithm so that it requires a greater penetration of the upper boundary, false breakouts would still occur.
 They can be identified only by hindsight.
 Think about stop losses for a moment.
 No matter where you put them, you will still have a few stops triggered just before a rebound.
 Breakout signals are like that.
 No matter how you define a breakout, there will occasionally be false signals.
 Of course, you could require additional filters.
 For example, on noting the appearance of a stock on our breakout list you could require it to push through the overhead resistance a little further, require that the breakout condition continue for two or more days, or require the satisfaction of some other screening condition before considering it to be a purchase candidate.
-Another option is that you could wait to see if the next surge after the pullback results in a true breakout.
+Another option is that you could wait for a pullback to the breakout level to see if it rebounds off the support and climbs again.
 All we can do is note that the breakout has occurred.
-In this particular case, no signal was given on the day marked by the red arrow.
+In the missing illustration, no signal was given on the day of the false breakout.
 On the following day, volume did surge but the stock had already closed lower.
 The volume surge requirement prevented a false signal.

-The following chart shows a stock that had previously been higher, plunged, consolidated, and then had a breakout with an increase in volume.
-The Bollinger bands were in a "squeeze" when the breakout occurred.
-The algorithm is designed in such a way that it will keep listing a stock that has had a "breakout" until a pullback occurs.
+Another lost chart showed a stock that had previously been higher, plunged, consolidated, and then had a breakout with an increase in volume.
+The algorithm is designed in such a way that it will keep listing a stock that has had a “breakout” until a pullback occurs.
 Some traders who miss an initial breakout prefer to buy after a pullback and purchase if there is a confirmation of the original breakout.
-The continued reporting helps such traders remain updated about the stock's progress.
+The continued reporting helps such traders remain updated about the stock’s progress.
 However, as soon as the pullback begins, the stock will cease to be listed in the reports because it will no longer satisfy the breakout filtering conditions looked for by the algorithm.
-The stock will not appear on the list again until its closing price exceeds the closing high reached before the pullback (confirming that the previous breakout has "legs").
+The stock will not appear on the list again until its closing price exceeds the closing high reached before the pullback (confirming that the previous breakout has “legs”).